Connor-Shen/Data_Science_Template/pytorch/pytorch-template.md

-{Dataset Description} -> "str": Description of the dataset {DataFrame Name} -> "str": Name of the DataFrame {Model name} -> "str": Name of the model used in this task {Selected column name} -> "str": Name of the selected column，can be changed according to the needs of different steps {Test Size} -> "float": Proportion of the dataset to include in the test split, range from 0.1-0.2 {Epochs} -> "int": Number of epochs for training, range from 10-30
+{Dataset Description} -> "str": Description of the dataset {DataFrame Name} -> "str": Name of the DataFrame {Model name} -> "str": Name of the model used in this task {Scaling} -> "str": The scaling method used in this task {Selected column name} -> "str": Name of the selected column，can be changed according to the needs of different steps {Test Size} -> "float": Proportion of the dataset to include in the test split, range from 0.1-0.2 {Epochs} -> "int": Number of epochs for training, range from 10-30